Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Applications

-State estimation in time domain enables the reconstruction of transient events and network power flow for un-observed current and voltage signals.
+State estimation in time domain enables the reconstruction of sub-cycle events and instantaneous power flow for un-observed current and voltage signals.
 Given voltage and current waveforms on a subset of the network, we recover the nodal voltage and branch current for all network elements.
 In this example, we again formulate a least squares optimization problem, where the (discrete-time version of the) linear circuit model in \secref{sec:model_time_domain} is used as the constraint:

-where $\bm{H}_1, \bm{H}_2, \bm{H}_3$ are matrices whose rows are standard Euclidean basis vectors that select the variables which are measured. $\bm{i}_{l}, \bm{i}_{b}, \bm{v}_{b}$ are measured values, $\bm{A}_{d}$ and $\bm{B}_{d}$ are obtained by discretizing the time-domain model in \eqref{eqn:line_dynamics} via zero-order hold.
+where $\bm{H}_1, \bm{H}_2, \bm{H}_3$ are matrices whose rows are standard Euclidean basis vectors that select the variables which are measured. $\bm{i}_{l}, \bm{i}_{b}, \bm{v}_{b}$ are measured values, $\bm{A}_{d}$ and $\bm{B}_{d}$ are obtained by discretizing the time domain model in \eqref{eqn:line_dynamics} via zero-order hold.
 The results following this formulation are shown in \figref{fig:dse_result}.
-The average normalized residual error (objective value) of all measured quantities on 864,000 time points collected over an hour is $1.23\%$.
+The average normalized residual error (objective value) of all measured quantities across 864,000 time samples collected over an hour is $1.23\%$.